-- 11. Does it support learners in acquiring knowledge, skills and competences through real-world experiences and observations? - 12.
+- 11. Supports learners in acquiring knowledge, skills and competences through real-world experiences and observations? - 12.
 Are practical experiments essential for the learning process and for the development of practical skills? - 13.
 Is practical lab work developing creativity and following the iterative learning cycle? - 14.
 Are practical exercises stimulating learners' interest and engagement?